biocatchltd/yellowbox/README.md

 Users can create their own Yellow Service classes by implementing the `YellowService` abstract class.
 If the service encapsulates only a single container, the `SingleContainerService` class already implements the necessary methods.

+## License
+Yellowbox is registered under the MIT public license